clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-api.md

 # SRF API

-The SRF API is used to create or replace a draft service request.
+The SRF API v1.1 is used to create or replace a draft & non-draft service request.
 Within Collateral 360, draft service requests are considered works-in-progress, and therefore can be saved with incomplete information.
 They are designed to record the user's work during the time period when data about a loan or its collateral properties are still being acquired, or when decisions are still being made regarding the services to perform for each collateral property.

+Non-draft service request can be submitted with errors or incomplete information only if the _**processAsWarnings**_ is set to true.
+If set to true, the LOS system will validate all data to ensure it is properly formatted and the correct data type for that field.

 The fields accepted by this API are defined by the JSON schema returned by the [SRF Fields API](srf-fields-api.md).